pragmaxim/pragmaxim.github.io/content/blog/bruteforce-chain-catch-up.md

 - crash (outage/OOM) is solved by :
   - relying on WAL
   - in case of one or more shards being a commit ahead, we roll them back to last shared height
-- always checking last blocks on startup and validating that address balances match the history
-  - if balances of addresses from last blocks are correct, we may assume the rest is correct too

 What about address distribution, locality, hotspots, parallel write skew?
-- skew is mitigated by not sharding by `address` only, but by `(address, asset_id)` with fan‑out merge at query time
+- skew is mitigated by not sharding by `address` only, but by `(address, asset_id)` with fan‑out merge for tx history at query time
 - the more shards the better because it reduces the chances of multiple hot addresses or assets colliding in the same shard that's why we see sub-linear scaling with more shards `y = 0.9x`
 - occasionally there are batches with insane amount of token transfers of the same `(address, asset_id)` and that shard is overloaded,